 3. Your total disability lasts at least 17 weeks and is ongoing

 Note: the definition of “total disability” will be different in each policy or plan.
-Above is an example that is common in many plans.
+Above is a common example.

 |50 to 75% of your pre-disability monthly income, or a fixed monthly payment amount (e.g. $3,000 per month)||To age 65; or for a specific number of years (2, 5, or 10 years)|